 Design, treats & Japanese lifestyle

-Ceramics, jewelry, design and gin made in Düsseldorf.
+Ceramics, jewellery, home décor pieces and gin, all made in Düsseldorf.
 We would like to recommend six Japanese brands from Düsseldorf to you.
-The Dorf - The Market is taking place for the fourth time.
-Motto: A Day in the Park.
-And the park is called Hofgarten.
-Along Jägerhofallee to the Theatermuseum, 25 designers and protagonists from Düsseldorf's food and creative scene will be selling their products.
-Highlight: A special focus is on Japanese brands and design.
-We would like to recommend six Japanese brands made in Düsseldorf.
+The Dorf – The Market is taking place for the fourth time under the motto: A Day in the Park.
+And that park is Hofgarten Park.
+Along Jägerhofallee to the Theatermuseum, 25 designers and high-profile individuals from the Düsseldorf food and creative scene will be selling their products, with a particular focus on Japanese brands and design.
+Here are six of the best.

 Yoshi Nama

-Little Tokyo has its own gin, created by Yoshi Nama.
-On the one hand a brand, on the other a kind of alter ego of Max, founder of the brand.
+Little Tokyo has its own gin, crafted by Yoshi Nama – on the one hand a brand, on the other a kind of alter ego of Max, the brand’s founder.
 Yoshi is the illustrated character on the gin label.
-He is a Tanuki, a cross between a marten and a dog.
-But it is not just the story that is sophisticated, the gin is also made from selected components.
-The most important botanicals are juniper berry, yellow gentian, cranberry and blackthorn in combination with lemon and grapefruit peel.
-A Mikan Gin, Dragon Gin and a Matcha Vodka are now part of the range of the cute Tanuki called Yoshi Nama.
+He is a Tanuki, which is a cross between a marten and a dog.
+An intriguing backstory, and a gin made from the finest ingredients.
+The most important botanicals are juniper berry, yellow gentian, cranberry and blackthorn combined with lemon and grapefruit peel.
+Yoshi Nama’s cute Tanuki range now also includes a Mikan gin, Dragon gin and a matcha vodka.

 Suzusan

-Hiroyuki Murase (see lead photo) has been running his design studio Suzusan in Düsseldorf since 2008.
-He started with two lines: Suzusan Luminaires and Suzusan Accessories, and now also has a fashion line.
-They all have one thing in common - the handcrafted, sculptural design.
-This is based on a 400-year-old Japanese textile finishing technique called shibori.
-And it works as follows: textile surfaces are first bound, stitched or folded and then dyed in a second step.
-This creates color gradients and structures.
-It is a similar principle to batik.
-For Hiroyuki Murase, this is a contemporary way of "not only preserving tradition, but also creating it."
+Hiroyuki Murase (see main photo) has been running his design studio Suzusan in Düsseldorf since 2008.
+He started off with two lines – Suzusan Luminaires and Suzusan Accessoires – and now also has a fashion line.
+They all have one thing in common: handcrafted, sculptural design.
+Hiroyuki takes his inspiration from a 400-year-old Japanese textile finishing technique called shibori, which involves the textile’s surfaces first being bound, stitched or folded and then dyed in a second step.
+This creates colour gradients and structures in a similar way to batik.
+For Hiroyuki, this is a contemporary way of, as he says, “not only preserving tradition, but also creating it.”

 Mittsu